chrisliebaer/salvage/README.md

 </p>

-salvage is my solution for backing up small scale Docker applications.
+Salvage is my solution for backing up small scale Docker applications.
 Or more specifically: **my** Docker infrastructure.
 As with most things Docker related, the puns are important.
 So I anchored on `salvage`.